-FAN SWITCHES
+FAN SWITCH

-Each fan is turned on or off with this switch.
-The on position operates the fan continuously during staged batch and continuous flow modes.
-The auto position operates the fan in staged batch during the dry and cool cycle.
+The fan is turned on or off with this switch.
+The on position operates the fan continuously.
+The auto position operates the fan during hi-heat, lo-heat and cool cycles, but shuts off during unload.
 The switch will light up whenever the airflow switch is sensing airflow and the dryer is full of grain.